-We verify ethical practices in our supply chain through our Quality Assurance Manual and social compliance certification requirements of either the International Council of Toy Industries (ICTI) Ethical Toy Program or Workplace Conditions Assessment (WCA).
+We verify ethical practices in our supply chain through our Quality Assurance Manual and social compliance certification requirements such as the International Council of Toy Industries (ICTI) Ethical Toy Program, Workplace Conditions Assessment (WCA) or similar third party social compliance assessments.
 All of our product suppliers are required to review, sign and comply with our Quality Assurance Manual which details our expectations for the manufacturing and packaging of our merchandise.
-Among these expectations is a zero tolerance policy toward the use of human trafficking, slavery or child labour.
+Among these expectations is a zero tolerance policy toward the use of child labour and forced labour.
+Forced labour includes human trafficking, prision labour, indentured labour, bonded labour, slave labour or any other forms of forced labour.
 The required compliance with this Manual includes a commitment by direct suppliers to certify that materials incoprorated into our products comply with the laws regarding slavery and human trafficing of the country or countries in which they do business.
 Our policy mandates termination of contracts and dismissal of any supplier found to use human trafficking, slavery or child labour in the production of products or components of products for Build-A-Bear Workshop.